 Articles

-Whatever happened to Gallic flair Posted about 12 years ago
+Whatever happened to Gallic flair Posted over 12 years ago

 Another Six Nations has been played out and Wales deservedly took the title and a 3rd Northern Hemisphere Grand Slam in seven years.
 They defeated a French team totally unrecognisable in performance from the one which contested the World Cup final.